enonic/old-xp-doc/doc/tutorials/my-first-app/page-templates.rst

 ..
 TIP:: The "Support" property is the key.
 A page template will support rendering of the content types specified here.

 Try this out by creating a few new countries in your site.
 Be aware that every content you create will be a child of the content that was selected in the content pane, so make sure you select the "Hello World" site before clicking "New" in the toolbar.
-Or get in the habit of right-clicking the parent content and selecting "New" from the context menu.
+Or better yet, get in the habit of right-clicking the desired parent content and selecting "New" from the context menu.
 This way you will never accidentally create a content in the wrong place.

 Extra task
 ----------